trinity24/trinity24.github.io/_posts/2016-03-27-friendship-bread.md

 If you've got lumpy starter at the beginning, the lumps will go away as the starter grows.
 I recommend you sift the flour and sugar as you continue the starter.
 If your ending starter still is lumpy, pour it into a large container, or break it up into small batches, so you can break up the clumps with a plastic spatula.
 Be careful not to overmix your starter when doing this.

 To eat like a true central PA'ian.
 Serve with two healthy slabs of butter on top and maybe some more cinnamon sugar.
 Delicious fresh out of the oven, but I actually prefer it a day or 2 old.
-The top crust gets deliciously soft and the whole bread is soft and moist.
+The top crust gets deliciously soft and the flavors in the bread just get to know each other a bit better.

 ![butter](\assets\butter.jpg)